mona-actions/gh-migrate-webhook-secrets/README.md

       --vault-kvv1                Use Vault KVv1 instead of KVv2
       --vault-mountpoint string   The mount point of the secrets on the Vault server (default "secret") --vault-path-key string     The key in the webhook URL (ex: <webhook-server>?secret=<vault-path-key>) to use for finding the corresponding secret
-      --vault-test                Test Vault connection (does not process webhooks) --vault-value-key string    The key in the Vault secret corresponding to the webhook secret value (default "value") -v, --version                   version for gh
+      --vault-value-key string    The key in the Vault secret corresponding to the webhook secret value (default "value") -v, --version                   version for gh
 ```